Loyola University Chicago

 Office: Crown Center 581, LSC

-Prize for excellence in translation of ancient Greek or Latin by an undergraduate student: $100
+Prize for excellence in translation of ancient Greek or Latin by an undergraduate student

-• A selection from an ancient author of the language of the student's expertise will be set by the examination committee, for the student to translate within a two-hour period (a date and time convenient for all participants will be announced in mid-April).
+• A selection from an ancient author of the language of the student's expertise will be set by the examination committee, for the student to translate within a two-hour period.
+The date and time is typically announced in mid-March.

 • The department reserves the right not to award prizes if the committee does not find the competing translations are prize-worthy.